Hraesvel/discuits_api/README.md

 # Discuits API
-prototype for a music album collection and inventory system.
+Sandbox/prototype for a music album collection and inventory system.

+This is a toy project, ment for learning and not in away gear for distrbution.

 # Usage:

-This is a toy project, ment for learning and not in away gear at the moment for distrbution.

 currenly this project is gear to use [ArangoDB](https://www.arangodb.com/download-major/) as the database.